What is Retargeting?

 GLB / GLTF GLB

 Any GLB or GLTF file with embedded animation clips.
-If the file has bones and keyframes, we can extract and retarget them.
-It just works.
+If the file has bones and keyframes, we extract and retarget them.
+Includes Meshy and TripoAI models that ship with idle clips built in.

 VRM Models VRM